 The mayor’s tough security policy has also been blasted for removing funds for social programs that would create jobs, effectively reducing opportunities for the city’s youth in the city’s formal economy.

 Fernando Quijano, security analyst and the director of the Corporation for Peace and Development (Corpades) think tank, told Colombia Reports that Gutierrez holds a “rigid position” in terms of combating crime and hasn’t promoted the social changes Medellin needs.

 “We have been saying that the mayor of Medellin has faced the problems that Medellin lives with such as violence and criminality, but we believe that he has made a mistake by not rethinking the security strategy, by not redirecting it or changing it but by keeping it rigid, static and by not listening to the social organizations of human rights and the social sectors,” he said.

 The mayor only listens to what the police and prosecutors tell him.

 This is confirmed by Medellin’s community leaders, who have claimed the city is undergoing a unattended humanitarian crisis.

-Even La Oficina itself agrees with the crime experts and the social leaders and has called for basic public services like healthcare, education and job programs that would allow the organization’s eventual demobilization.
+Even La Oficina itself agrees with crime experts and social leaders and has called for basic public services like healthcare, education and job programs that would allow the organization’s eventual demobilization.